precog/precog_ruby_client/README.md

 Now that we have a handle on the results, we can do 1 of 2 things.
 We can get the results directly and store them in memory, using `parsed`.
-In this case, if the results aren't ready yet, then `parsed` returns `null`.
+In this case, if the results aren't ready yet, then `parsed` returns `nil`.
 So, that indicates we need to wait a bit and try again.

     results = nil
-    results = query.parsed while results.nil?
+    results = query.parsed until results

     errors, warnings, data = results